 These are the fundamental concepts of everything I applied in my own therapy and which I will be applying in my rehabilitation training programs for my clients.
 My vision is to combine my athletic knowledge and my newly acquired skills in rehabilitation to help as many people as possible.

-No matter whether you are a normal person suffering from bad posture or with back pain, joint instability or muscle tightness or an athlete struggling to come back to your game after an injury or someone who just wants to get healthier, lose weight and get in better shape, I will do my best to help you achieve your goals.
+No matter whether you are a normal person suffering from bad posture or with back pain, joint instability or muscle tightness or an athlete struggling to come back to your game after an injury or someone who just wants to get stronger and healthier, lose weight and get in better shape, I will always do my best to help you achieve your goals.

 MihaPower starts as a Personal Training idea but the big vision is much more complex than that.
-It strives to fly over the top of the mountains and to be able to spread health over as many people as possible.
-The name MihaPower is formed from “Miha”- my name and “Power” which for me it symbolizes something important.
-“Power” means strength and I truly believe that strength in any of its forms means health.
-Of course, I don’t want to say that lifting weights equals strength.
+It strives to fly over the top of the mountains and to be able to spread happiness and health over as many people as possible.
+The name MihaPower is formed from “Miha”- my name and “Power” which for me symbolizes one of the important elements of my life.
+I have been in many situations in my life when stength saved my life.
+Life is something brutal to many of us.

 I am now able to train daily and today the word deadlift doesn’t give me anxiety anymore.
 More than that, today I can live again.
 I can do things with my body that I never thought I would ever do again.
 I love to be able to see what my body can do.
 But this time around, I am doing it right!
 I am sure I will never be the same person again because of this experience.
 Such things have the potential to completely change the way you see life.
 They help you understand, what’s truly important in life.